Kzarama/Django/README.md

 ---

 ## Templates
+Presentation of the data in HTML
-make a new folder in the app
+Make a new folder in the app
 - render = receive a request, the template
 ---

 ## Application in django
-start application over a project
+Is a set of code that is responsible of a specific part of the project start application over a project
 ~~~bash
 manage.py startapp NAME_APPLICATION